top of page

 Allergies and Asthma

-Common household pests, such as cockroaches and rodents, can trigger allergic reactions and exacerbate asthma symptoms in susceptible individuals.
+Common household pests, such as cockroaches and rodents, can trigger allergic reactions and exacerbate asthma symptoms.
 When these pests shed skin, leave droppings, or die within the home, they release allergens into the air.

 Bites and Stings